hollabharath/cveda_mri/README.md

 * `protocols`

-  MRI protocols used by each acquisiton centres, in the form of an EDX file for Siemens scanners and an ExamCard for Philips scanner.
-A human-readable export in PDF format is also provided when possible.
+  MRI protocols used by each acquisiton centres, when possible in the form of an EDX file for Siemens scanners and an ExamCard for Philips scanner, and as a human-readable export in PDF or text format.

 * `anonymization`